We earn a commission for products purchased through some links in this article.

 The baby stuff loved by Cosmo mamas

-While the below list is by no means exhaustive, from the best nursing pillows to the squeaky teething toys we can't live without, we've narrowed down our fave baby essentials below.
+While the below list is by no means exhaustive, from the best nursing pillows to the squeaky teething toys we can't live without, we've narrowed down our fave baby essentials below, tested by Cosmo's own mothers.

 Rhalou is a senior digital editor specialising in health and wellness with over eighteen years’ online and print publishing experience.
 Rhalou has worked for various health platforms including Women’s Health, Men’s Health, Runner’s World, Netdoctor, Women’s Running, Men’s Running, The Running Bug and Women’s Fitness.
 Covering everything from sexual health to fitness, parenting, marathon running and self-care, Rhalou loves creating fun and accessible lifestyle content and feels strongly about demystifying complex medical jargon and empowering people to better understand their health.
 Previously, Rhalou was a freelance social media specialist for several major sporting events and race listings including The London Marathon, Breca Swimrun, Findarace, The Westminster Mile and Prudential Ride 100.
 She has also been a reporter on a local newspaper in remote Scotland, penning breaking news stories about killer otters, cats stuck up trees and the Scottish hill racing scene.
 Over the years, Rhalou has been lucky enough to run 15 marathons and even a few ultra-marathons.
 She is still a passionate runner, but these days she can mostly be found at her local parkrun or chasing after her young son.